CLI Tests

 Preparation

-In order to run the CLI tests, the sim and test dependencies should be installed with icicle, usually like so:
+In order to run the CLI tests, the sim and test dependencies must be installed with icicle, usually like so:

 python3 -m pip install ".[sim,test]"